Efficient Learning-Based Control of a Legged Robot in Lunar Gravity: INTRODUCTION

 Based on these recent successes and considering the rugged terrain surrounding lunar pits, we selected a legged robot for the LunarLeaper mission \footnote{https://www.lunarleaper.space/} to explore lava tubes on the lunar surface~\cite{kolvenbach2024lunarleaper}.
 In addition to advanced locomotion capabilities, a legged robot offers additional benefits when operating base-mounted instruments, as it can control its base pose while standing.
 This feature is useful, for example, for camera tilting, antenna alignment, and orienting solar panels relative to the Sun.
 However, while legged systems have proven to operate well in steep terrain and provide value in analog missions, we still lack validation of reinforcement learning-based control of legged robots in lunar gravity.
 Furthermore, due to the power and thermal constraints on the lunar surface, we need to focus more on power-efficient control of legged robots.

 Consequently, this paper focuses on power-efficient reinforcement learning-based control of legged robots across multiple tasks and gravity environments.
+While we do develop our controllers to work on rough terrain, we limit our evaluations to flat, rigid ground for comparability.
 Specifically, our contributions are the following: \begin{itemize} \item We show that scaling reward functions with gravity in a physically meaningful manner produces working controllers in different gravity environments for multiple tasks. \item We compare baseline and power-optimized reward functions for our controllers in different gravity levels and validate that using power-optimized reward functions provides high-efficiency locomotion controllers in multiple gravity levels, both in simulation and on the real robot. \end{itemize}